-I have seen a similar version of this window treatment on Pinterest, but they require you to sew the snowflakes together on a machine or use fishing line to connect them.
+I have seen a similar version of this paper snowflakes window treatment on Pinterest, but they require you to sew the snowflakes together on a machine or use fishing line to connect them.
 Way too hard – right now I can’t even find my sewing machine under all the holiday decorations I hauled down from my attic.

 Recently I was at the fabric store to buy some supplies for another project when I saw this yarn.
 It is called Spark-a-Doodle by Red Heart.
 It grabbed my attention.
 It was so unique – so I bought a skein.
 I do not know how to knit, but knew I would find a use for it someday.

 Two days later – it struck – a snowstorm of an idea with my newly learned snowflake making skill – a no-sew version of the Pinterest inspiration – using the yarn, paper snowflakes and Aleene’s Tacky Dot Roll of Adhesive Dots.
 They are like hot glue, but are all ready to use.
 Paper crafters and scrap bookers use them often.
 I remember when hot glue and a glue gun became mainstream – it changed so much in the DIY world.
 Well, these Tacky Glue Dots from Aleene’s are in that category – as one of the greatest inventions ever.
 They make doing any project that requires glue of some sort –neat and easy!
 The best part – no glue gun burns or glue residue strings on your projects.
 I used the large size Tacky Dots to hang my snowflakes, but Aleene’s also makes small ones.